UniversalDependencies/docs/_ga-dep/xcomp-pred.md

 shortdef : 'predicate'
 ---

-We extend the label `xcomp' as a UD Irish subtype `xcomp:pred` to mark predicates of the substantive verb _bí_ (be), which can have predicate arguments in the form of adverbial, adjectival and prepositional phrases.
+We extend the label `xcomp` as a UD Irish subtype `xcomp:pred` to mark predicates of the substantive verb _bí_ (be), which can have predicate arguments in the form of adverbial, adjectival and prepositional phrases.
 Note that this differs from Irish ([copula]()) constructions.

 #### Adjectival Predicate